galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 SP_NAME=myAKSClusterServicePrincipal

 # Create Service Principal

 az ad sp create-for-rbac --skip-assignment --name $SP_NAME

 # Copy the output to a file, we will use it to
-# grant your service principal with a contributor role in AKS
+# grant your service principal with a contributor role in AKS.
+# Specifically we will need the app ID and client secret later.

 # Use the <appId> from the output of the last command
 az role assignment create --assignee <appId> --role Contributor
 ```